 Remodeling baby’s room is a time-honored ritual that women have used to make those last few months of anxious waiting move by more quickly.
 Picking out just the right décor and furniture makes the experience real, soon a little angel will be smiling from those covers in that freshly painted room.
 It makes a mother’s heart flutter to think of it.
 Common sense would tell most that you would not want to put baby in a freshly painted room that still smelled like fresh paint, but many do not know that even after the paint is dry, it continues to emit harmful VOCs for many years.

 The following will explore issues that affect the mother who wants to remodel and the hazards of many common items involved in remodeling that may be harmful for your baby.
 Many of us do not think about paint on a daily basis, but it can be full of hidden dangers, just like the dust bunnies lurking underneath the couch.
 Let’s see if we can uncover the hidden truths about paint and bring them into the light.
+As a side note, we are talking about paints but a ceiling fan (we recommend GreatCeilingFans) is critical to airflow in your child’s room as well.

 If you have been to the local hardware store recently, you know that finding a paint color to match your needs is not a problem.
 They literally have thousands of colors and options.
 The problem with paints is that they emit volatile organic compounds (VOCs).
 That is what causes that distinctive wet paint odor.
 VOCs are really nasty stuff and long-term exposure can have long-term health effects, including contributing to asthma and cancer.
 Short-term effects are headaches, dizziness and fatigue.
 Most of us know this from experience.
 The problem with VOCs is that even after the paint is dry, VOCs can be emitted for years.
 This was the reason for the development of low VOC or No VOC paint.
 In the past low VOC paint was considered inferior to regular paint.
 It tended to need re-painting often, particularly after washing for spot removal.
 However, newer versions have solved many of these problems and they are for the most part, as durable and washable as their VOC containing counterparts.